 • Plays festivals and venues across the U.S. including, Milwaukee Summerfest and King Biscuit Blues Festival

 • 2017 Cincinnati Entertainment Awards nominee for Best Blues Artist

 • 2018 Josie Awards nominee for "Young Adult Artist of the Year"

-• Opened shows for The Marcus King Band, Larry McCray, Thornetta Davis, and Three Dog Night
+• Opened shows for The Marcus King Band, The Accidentals, Larry McCray, Thornetta Davis, and Three Dog Night

 “I met her at the Pinetop Perkins Foundation workshops and I knew she was very talented but her album knocks me out!”

 — Bob Margolin

 “Erin also has a beyond-her-years knack for coming up with clever hooks and memorable melodies – little musical kernels you can carry around with you as you go about your daily tasks.
 Her lyrics seem honest, not contrived, and work well with her mature, honey-hued vocals – convincingly spiked by an occasional country lilt or some bluesy grit.”